-Prerequisite: Full Admission to the BEd program or BEd AD-Elem Year 2
+Prerequisite: BEd Admission or BEd AD-Elem Year 2 Rotation: Every Fall

 Study includes the identification of the scope, sequence, methods, materials, and equipment utilized in teaching science and health in the elementary school classroom.
 In-class activities and micro-teaching are a part of this course.